m4rkw/touchid-remote/README.md

-3) The authentication server on the client machine validates the shared secret, if it's invalid then it returns '0' and the PAM module returns an error status which then causes PAM to defer to the next authentication mechanism which would be a password prompt by default.
+3) The authentication server on the client machine validates the shared secret, if it's invalid then it returns '0' and the PAM module returns an error status which then causes PAM to defer to the next authentication mechanism (which would typically be a password prompt).

 4) If the shared secret is correct the authentication server invokes touch2sudo which prompts the user to authenticate with TouchID.
 If this is successful this